Susan Lee (politician): Maryland Secretary of State

 On January 10, 2023, Governor-elect Wes Moore named Lee to serve as the Maryland Secretary of State.
-She took office in an acting position on January 18, and is the first Asian American person to serve as the Maryland Secretary of State.
+She took office in an acting position on January 18, the same day that Moore was sworn in as Governor, and is the first Asian American person to serve as the Maryland Secretary of State.
 On February 14, the Maryland Senate unanimously approved Lee's nomination.

+In September 2023, Lee said that her office would consider removing former President Donald Trump from the primary election ballot under the Fourteenth Amendment.
+She ultimately decided against excluding Trump.
+Lee was an at-large delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.

 Political positions

 COVID-19 pandemic

 Between late May and June 2020, Lee virtually met four times with representatives from the Maryland Department of Public Safety and Correctional Services, the Maryland Department of Juvenile Services, and the Maryland Judiciary.
 These meetings resulted in the Senate Judicial Proceedings Committee releasing a report with 19 recommendations to help the state's correctional systems navigate the COVID-19 pandemic.

-In March 2021, Lee rebuked disparaging statements made by former president Donald Trump regarding the COVID-19 pandemic, in which phases like "Kung Flu" and the "China virus" stoked racism toward Asian communities.
-Later that month, after CNN aired a clip showing senior Hogan health advisor and then-Centers for Disease Control and Prevention director Robert R. Redfield saying he believed the COVID-19 virus "escaped" from a lab in China in September or October of 2019, Lee took to the floor of the Maryland Senate to condemn Redfield's comments and suggested that Asian-Americans could be targeted because of his remarks.
+In March 2021, Lee rebuked disparaging statements made by former president Donald Trump regarding the COVID-19 pandemic, in which phrases like "Kung Flu" and the "China virus" stoked racism toward Asian communities.
+Later that month, after CNN aired a clip showing senior Hogan health advisor and then-Centers for Disease Control and Prevention director Robert R. Redfield saying he believed the COVID-19 virus "escaped" from a lab in China in September or October 2019, Lee took to the floor of the Maryland Senate to condemn Redfield's comments and suggested that Asian-Americans could be targeted because of his remarks.